rctruta/shinkanzen_travel_experience_hackathon/README.md

 ### Results

 The final proposed solution is an ensemble Histogram-based Gradient Boosting algorithm [1] that works with data imputed with Iterative Imputer [2] by modeling each feature with missing values as a function of other features.
-Hyperopt was used to optimize parameters of the estimator, reaching an accuracy of 95.09%.
+Hyperopt [3] was used to optimize parameters of the estimator, reaching an accuracy of 95.09%.

 [1] Scikit-learn developers.
 HistGradientBoostingClassifier: scikit-learn 0.24.2 documentation.
 Retrieved April 24, 2023, from https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.HistGradientBoostingClassifier.html.

-[2] Scikit-learn developers. (n.d.).
+[2] Scikit-learn developers.
 IterativeImputer: scikit-learn 0.24.2 documentation.
 Retrieved April 24, 2023, from https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html

+[3] Bergstra, J., Yamins, D., & Cox, D. D. Hyperopt: A Python library for optimizing the hyperparameters of machine learning algorithms.
+Retrieved April 24, 2023, from http://hyperopt.github.io/hyperopt/

 # Data